 A baseline of on-farm data can be aggregated to track change at a local, national and international scale.

-This can provide information to monitor progress towards sustainability goals and provide data for evidence-based agriculture and trade policy.
+This can monitor progress towards sustainability goals and provide data for evidence-based agriculture and trade policy.

 The Global Farm Metric maps onto the UN Sustainable Development Goals (SDGs) and is relevant to and supportive of 16 of the 17 SDGs, and 94 of the 169 SDG targets.

-The GFM enables food businesses to assess the sustainability of their products across social, economic and environmental indicators by establishing a baseline of consistent information.
+A common framework and baseline enables food businesses to assess the sustainability of products across social, economic and environmental indicators.

 As well as streamlining internal reporting, this can create a positive market incentive that rewards more sustainable farming.

-For citizens to mobilise consumer power, we need consistent and comparable information.
+For citizens to mobilise consumer power, we need consistent and verifiable information.

 A common language enables transparency and accountability across the supply chain.
-It can be used on food labelling to inform consumer choice by raising awareness of whole-farm sustainability.
+It can align food labelling and raises awareness of whole-farm sustainability.

 Frequently asked questions